limefrogyank/winjs-customcontrols/README.md

                  data-win-options="{content: 'Instructions go here', primaryButton: 'primary text', secondaryButton: 'secondary text' }" id="inputPopup"></div>
 ```
-You can attach event handlers to three exposed events:  dismissed, buttonInvoked, and inputChanged
+You can attach event handlers to three exposed events:  `dismissed`, `buttonInvoked`, and `inputChanged`

 Use the dismissed event to unhook the buttonInvoked and inputChanged handlers.
 The buttonInvoked event sends two parameters:
-(1) detail - 'primary' for the primary button invoked, 'secondary' for the secondary button invoked
+(1) `detail` - 'primary' for the primary button invoked, 'secondary' for the secondary button invoked
-& (2) value - if 'primary', this contains the input box's value
+& (2) `value` - if 'primary', this contains the input box's value

 Call `inputPopup.winControl.show()` to display it.